brtsai/shooty-slime-survival/README.md

-# shooty-sphere-survival
+# shooty-slime-survival

 ## Overview

-Shooty Sphere Survival is a browser based action survival shooter game wherein you play as a shooty sphere trying to survive a harsh world filled with ouchy enemies!
+Shooty Slime Survival is a browser based action survival shooter game wherein you play as a shooty slime trying to survive a harsh world filled with ouchy enemies!

 ## Technologies/External Resources